 Since it’s a shooter and you’ve got to be able to aim well it’s important to choose a mouse which suits your grip style and hand size too.
 After all, being able to aim precisely and comfortably is arguably the most important skill in the game.

 Logitech: the Logical Winner?

 Logitech produces great quality mice, though recently their shapes weren’t always universally loved.
 Their latest effort, the G Pro Wireless, seems to have hit all the right marks however.
 It’s been creeping up in the most used lists across all of our analyzed games, and Fortnite is no different in that regard.
-The G Pro Wireless takes the Victory Royale here, but Logitech’s older offerings also take a piece of the pie, with the G502 and the G Pro Wired (which, confusingly, is a completely different mouse when compared to the G Pro Wireless) rounding out the top five.
-The G502 is an especially interesting entry, as it offers a whole bunch of additional side buttons and extra features, whereas the other mice in this list are pretty bare-bones on that front.
+The G Pro Wireless takes the Victory Royale here, but Logitech’s older offerings also take a piece of the pie, with the G Pro Wired (which, confusingly, is a completely different mouse when compared to the G Pro Wireless) rounding out the top five. t.
 All in all Logitech accounts for almost half of the professionals’ mice, so they certainly are doing multiple things right.

 Razer also finds its way into this top 5, with the legendary DeathAdder taking fourth place.

 Seeing someone with a wireless gaming mouse used to be a clear sign that that person was a noob but these days wireless mice have definitely caught up to their wired counterparts.
 Logitech says that their LIGHTSPEED technology is as fast, and in some cases even faster, than wired mice and that’s a very impressive feat in itself.